 Above all, remember that your e-mail signature reflects on you and the University

-For more information please contact: Nicolle Wahl, Director, Content, Office of Communications
+For more information please contact: Nicolle Wahl, Director, Marketing and Communications, Office of Communications